-Course Description: Classes will be held 3:30-6:30pm, Tuesday, Biology Psychology Building 1236.
+Course Description: Classes will be held 3:30-6:30pm, Tuesday, Biology Psychology Building - BPS 1236.
 This course will explore issues of environmental sustainability through an investigation of federal policymaking in energy, climate change, and sustainable development.
 Students will examine efforts of the U.S. government to respond to linked challenges of increasing energy demand, climate change, growing population, and poverty alleviation.
 Guest speakers from Congress, federal agencies, and the non-governmental sector will highlight domestic initiatives as well as the role of the U.S. government in international agreements related to climate change and sustainable development.

 Please note that this course is cross-listed as HONR378J.

 Instructor Information: Ed Fendley has served in the Federal government for 30 years, specializing in climate change and sustainable development.
 He has worked as a Foreign Service Officer, as a negotiator dealing with the UN Framework Convention on Climate Change, and as a White House staffer.
 Mr. Fendley now serves in the Environmental Protection Agency's Office of Sustainable Communities, where he helps people build walkable, healthy and economically vibrant neighborhoods.
 Mr. Fendley also served as an elected member of the School Board in his home town of Arlington, Virginia.
 But what he really wants to do full-time is ride his bike around the country sampling local food and drink.